syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Hover Color
+## Action button hover color

-The [`actionButtonHoverColor`] property is used to specify the background color for the action button when it is hovered over.
+The [`actionButtonHoverColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonHoverColor.html) property is used to specify the background color for the action button when it is hovered over.

 {% tabs %}
 {% highlight Dart %}